 For a discussion of new accounting pronouncements, refer to Note 2.
 Summary of Significant Accounting Policies in our Consolidated Financial Statements.
-We are continuing to assess the impact of adopting certain recently issued accounting pronouncements on our Consolidated Financial Statements and related disclosures.

 SEASONALITY

 For our Hughes segment, service revenue is generally not impacted by seasonal fluctuations other than those associated with fluctuations related to sales and promotional activities.